dotnet/docs/docs/standard/serialization/system-text-json/how-to.md

 * Use the <xref:System.Text.Json.JsonSerializer> class with custom types to serialize from and deserialize into.

-  For information about how to read and write JSON data without using `JsonSerializer`, see [How to use the JSON DOM, Utf8JsonReader, and Utf8JsonWriter](use-dom-utf8jsonreader-utf8jsonwriter.md).
+  For information about how to read and write JSON data without using `JsonSerializer`, see [How to use the JSON DOM](use-dom.md), [How to use Utf8JsonReader](use-utf8jsonreader.md), and [How to use Utf8JsonWriter](use-utf8jsonwriter.md).

 * Use the <xref:System.Text.Json.JsonSerializerOptions.WriteIndented> option to format the JSON for human readability when that is helpful.